xswei/d3-shape/README.md

 [<img alt="Stacked Bar Chart" src="https://raw.githubusercontent.com/d3/d3-shape/master/img/stacked-bar.png" width="295" height="154">](http://bl.ocks.org/mbostock/3886208)[<img alt="Streamgraph" src="https://raw.githubusercontent.com/d3/d3-shape/master/img/stacked-stream.png" width="295" height="154">](http://bl.ocks.org/mbostock/4060954)

 Some shape types can be stacked, placing one shape adjacent to another.
 For example, a bar chart of monthly sales might be broken down into a multi-series bar chart by product category, stacking bars vertically.
-This is equivalent to subdividing a bar chart by an ordinal dimension (such as product category) and applying a color encoding.
+This is 等价于 subdividing a bar chart by an ordinal dimension (such as product category) and applying a color encoding.

 Stacked charts can show overall value and per-category value simultaneously; however, it is typically harder to compare across categories, as only the bottom layer of the stack is aligned.
 So, chose the [stack order](#stack_order) carefully, and consider a [streamgraph](#stackOffsetWiggle).
 (See also [grouped charts](http://bl.ocks.org/mbostock/3887051).)